- Courses by Program

 B.S., Health Studies, Portland State University

-Dr. Wyse has a primary appointment in the OHSU-PSU School of Public Health as a Research Assistant Professor in the Health Systems Management and Policy programs, primarily Health Systems & Policy.
+Dr. Wyse has a primary appointment in the OHSU-PSU School of Public Health as a Research Assistant Professor in the Health Systems Management and Policy programs.
 In this role, Professor Wyse’s work includes collaborating with other faculty members in Health Systems & Policy, mentoring or advising PhD students in HSP, serving as preceptor, and participating in the School at large.

 Dr. Wyse’s research addresses the treatment of substance use disorders among vulnerable populations.
-She is interested both in the system-level changes needed to promote effective care delivery and access, as well as patients’ experiences of this care-knowledge that can be leveraged to better engage and retain patients in treatment, and ultimately enhance public health more broadly.
+She is interested both in the system-level changes needed to promote effective care delivery and access, as well as patients’ experiences of this care.
+Another line of research focuses on incarceration and the criminal justice system, and implications of these systems for health and wellbeing.